canhta/tc-docs/app/docs/course-lesson-management.md

 - Successfully transitions to intermediate-level coursework

 ### 5.3 School Curriculum Management Scenario

-**Scenario**: A music school administrator wants to develop a comprehensive curriculum pathway from beginner to advanced levels across multiple instruments.
+**Scenario**: A music school administrator wants to develop a comprehensive curriculum pathway from beginner to levels across multiple instruments.

 **Workflow**:

 1. Administrator analyzes current course offerings and identifies gaps in curriculum progression
 2. Works with teachers to design integrated learning pathways for each instrument
 3. Establishes prerequisite relationships between courses to ensure proper skill development